yoheshkumar/TSA_EXP1B/README.md

-# Ex.No: 03                     IMPLEMENTATION OF LOG TRANSFORMATION
+# Ex.No: 01B                     CONVERSION OF NON STATIONARY TO STATIONARY DATA
 # Date:

 ### AIM: